 Finally, the two countries reached an agreement where the Soviet Union would remove the missiles from Cuba while the U.S. secretly promised to remove its own missiles from Turkey.

 The exchange took place primarily between the White House and the Kremlin, with very little input from the respective bureaucracies of the two countries.
-It was also the closest the two superpowers came to nuclear conflict.
+The Cuban Missile Crisis was also the closest the two superpowers came to nuclear conflict.

 In 1968, both nations signed a nuclear non-proliferation treaty, but the political rivalry has remained.